OliverDemuth/MayaSignedDistanceFields/README.md

 ### Prepare the Maya scene

-1. Create two *locators* for each ligament, i.e., the origin and insertion, position them on the meshes and parent them underneath the respective elements/joints.
+1. Create two locators for each ligament, i.e., the origin and insertion, and position them on the meshes and parent them underneath the respective elements/joints.

 2. For each ligament create a float attribute at 'jointName' and name it accordingly.
 Make sure that the naming convention for the ligament origins  and insertions is correct, i.e. the locators should be named 'ligament*_orig' and 'ligament*_ins' for an attribute in 'jointName' called 'ligament*'.
 Make sure to remove the 'viable' attribute from 'jointName' if previously followed [Manafzadeh & Padian, 2018](https://doi.org/10.1098/rspb.2018.0727) before executing the ligament calculations.